The Races at Longchamp: Rise of horse racing in France

 Before the 1830s, horses' only use in French society was for royal hunts, parades, or fairs.
 But in the 1830s, horse racing began to take hold, primarily due to the influence of the British.
-Many French emigrés who had left during Napoleon's reign and were returning after the Battle of Waterloo had stayed in Britain during their leave and returned with a newfound love of horse racing, which was already strong in Britain among the upper class.
+Many French émigrés who had left during Napoleon's reign and were returning after the Battle of Waterloo had stayed in Britain during their leave and returned with a newfound love of horse racing, which was already strong in Britain among the upper class.
 Napoleon III, who would begin his reign in 1842 and strongly influence the nation, also grew up in Britain and brought home an interest in horse racing.
 Finally, many British businessmen at the time were living in French cities, including Paris, and were leaving their impression on French social life.
 They began establishing clubs in France, including "The Jockey Club," which would be play a major part in the creation of Longchamp.